7thLucas/full-app-6a2c5-0a680-4673/_doc/product-overview.md

 # Product Overview

-## Working Title
+## App Name
-*To be confirmed — current candidates: CineForge, Luminary (user decision pending; BloodHeir-themed names declined)*
+**Backlot** — confirmed.
+Dark, cinematic, industry-authentic (the backlot is where movies physically get made at a real studio).
+Short, memorable, searchable.

 ## Company
 **BloodHeir Productions LLC** — the company building and publishing this product.
-App name should be independently catchy and industry-fitting rather than directly derived from the company name.

 ## What It Is
 An all-in-one AI-powered solo production studio and personal assistant — built for independent creators who run the whole show themselves and always hit a wall before a project is finished.
 Research, writing, content generation, merchandise design, and project organization all in one place, accessible from phone or PC — with an AI that learns the creator's voice so momentum never dies.